Poincar\'{e}-Bendixson Limit Sets in Multi-Agent Learning: Preliminaries

 \subsection{Follow-the-regularized-leader equations}

 Denote by $v_{i\alpha_i}(x):=u_i(\alpha_i;x_{-i})$ and $v_i(x)=(v_{i\alpha_i}(x))_{\alpha_i \in \mathcal{A}_i}$.
 To model the dynamics of learning we use a class of learning systems known as \emph{follow-the-regularized-leader} systems (FoReL)~\cite{Cesa,Shalev}.
-This class encompasses a variety of models such as gradient and replicator, and allows for natural description of agent learning as regularized maximization of individual utilities.
+This class encompasses a variety of models ranging from gradient to replicator dynamics, and allows for natural description of learning as regularized maximization of individual payoffs.